Important Updates Effective January 2025

 The Commission's mandate is to ensure consumer confidence in the real estate industry by establishing standards for applicants and real estate Industry Members, which promotes higher standards of professionalism, competence and integrity.

-The Commission is responsible for administration of the Real Estate Trading Act and is accountable for its conduct to consumers and Industry Members, and the provincial government.
+The Commission is responsible for administration of the Real Estate Trading Act and is accountable for its conduct to consumers and licensees, and the provincial government.
 Specifically, it is responsible for:

-• Administering and revising the Commission By-law, which defines the duties of Industry Members, Commissioners, and Commission staff, as well as the business and affairs of the Commission, including services provided and fees levied on Industry Members
+• Administering and revising the Commission By-law, which defines the duties of licensees, the Board of Directors, and Commission staff, as well as the business and affairs of the Commission, including services provided and fees levied on licensees.

-• Setting the Policies and Procedures that govern Industry Members trading in real estate
+• Setting the Policies and Procedures that govern licensees trading in real estate.

-• Setting the requirements for licensing Industry Members as real estate brokers and salespeople, including entry educational requirements, admission exams, and continuing education requirements
+• Setting the requirements for licensing indiviuals as real estate brokers and salespeople, including entry educational requirements, admission exams, and continuing education requirements.

-• Holding conduct hearings arising from complaints of improper conduct by Industry Members
+• Holding conduct hearings arising from complaints of improper conduct by licensees.

 • Submitting an Annual Report to the Minister responsible for the Act.